preetham-ad/DevOps_Notes_Preetham/Containers/Why Docker Binds & Volumes.md

 In this example, logs stored in /container/logs inside the container will be saved to /host/logs on the host, ensuring persistence.

 ## 2. Inter-Container Communication
-Problem: Backend Container Writes to Front-End Container
+### Problem: Backend Container Writes to Front-End Container
-Scenario: A backend container writes files or data to the front-end container.
+- **Scenario**: A backend container writes files or data to the front-end container.
 If the backend container goes down, the front-end container might be affected.

-Explanation:
+### Explanation:

-Container Isolation: Containers are isolated from each other.
+- **Container IsolationV: Containers are isolated from each other.
 A backend container should not directly write to the filesystem of a front-end container.
 Instead, they should communicate through well-defined interfaces.
 Data Sharing Solution:

-Shared Volumes: Use Docker volumes to share data between containers.
+- **Shared Volumes**: Use Docker volumes to share data between containers.
 Both containers can mount the same volume, allowing them to read from and write to a common storage area.
-Service Communication: Containers should communicate over networks rather than writing directly to each other's file systems.
+- **Service Communication**: Containers should communicate over networks rather than writing directly to each other's file systems.
 For example, the backend container can expose APIs, and the front-end container can make HTTP requests to these APIs.
 ```bash
 docker run -v shared-data:/data backend-container
 docker run -v shared-data:/data frontend-container